CityOfPhiladelphia/ais/docs/APIUSAGE.md

 **Query Flags**

-The API can be sent additional query instructions via querystring parameters, or flags:
+Additional query instructions can be sent via querystring parameters, or flags:

 * **'opa_only'**: Filters results to contain only addresses that have OPA account numbers.